The Best $850 Budget Gaming PC Build – November 2025

 This Month’s Build, Featuring Intel and AMD!

-For July 2025, the $750 Budget Gaming PC Build features the legendary Intel Core i5-12400F, a six-core gaming processor that offers tremendous power for just over $100.
-It’s a big step up from any quad-core.
-It will allow you to make the most out of the GPU in this system, the AMD Radeon RX 6600 8GB, the best GPU ever offered under $250!
+For November 2025, the $850 Budget Gaming PC Build starts with the legendary Intel Core i5-12400F, a six-core gaming processor that offers tremendous power for just over $100.
+It’s supporting the AMD Radeon RX 9060 XT 8GB video card, which is a full 50% faster than the 6600 8GB we used to recommend, and a steal at under $300.

-In terms of storage, the $750 Budget Gaming PC Build features a big 1TB Gen 4 solid-state drive, ensuring that the PC doesn’t feel budget at all – it’s going to launch your games in a flash, and more importantly store a bunch at the same time.
-This build also has a serious advantage over other budget PCs on the ‘net, namely 16GB of DDR5-5600 RAM rather than older, slower DDR4 RAM.
-16GB is definitely what you want in a gaming PC (or any PC, for that matter), and DDR5 is the current standard that will be used for years.
+In terms of storage, the $750 Budget Gaming PC Build features a big 1TB Gen 4 solid-state drive, which is up to 3x faster than the Gen 3 drive we used to recommend.
+It will ensure that the PC doesn’t feel budget at all.
+The system also uses 16GB of modern DDR5 RAM.
 Finally, this build is wrapped up in a stylish, compact mATX case, and powered by a high-capacity 500W power supply.

 Parting Thoughts